 Control panel hard to see in dark

 The AquaRest Spas Premium 300 is perfect for one-on-one relaxation.
 This two-person hot tub has a virtually indestructible polyethylene shell that houses 20 hydrotherapy jets.
 There's a special lumbar arch support for your back while the jets target different muscles.

 Thanks to the color-changing LED waterfall, it's easy to create a tranquil, romantic ambiance.
-Additionally, this spa weighs only 232 pounds, so you can move it around your space with minimal effort.
+Additionally, this spa weighs only 232 pounds when empty, so you can move the hot tub around your space with minimal effort.